'Worst flight we've had': Alleged chaos on Irish travellers' flight to NZ

 Cathay Pacific has been approached for comment.

-Meanwhile, police says they are investigating the incident at Takapuna Beach where a group of unruly Irish travellers allegedly dumped rubbish and threatened locals on Sunday.
+Meanwhile, police says they are investigating the incident at Takapuna Beach where a group of unruly Irish travellers dumped rubbish and threatened locals on Sunday.

 Disturbing footage emerged of about 12 tourists leaving behind a large amount of rubbish and threatening to "knock the brains out" of locals who challenged their behaviour.